The March holidays are upon us, which means that every parent is going to have the daunting task of keeping their kids entertained 24/7.

 Kids adore treasure hunts, and geocaching lets you send yours on a treasure hunt no matter where in Singapore you are.
 You get a chance to explore Singapore with your kids at random and for free, while hunting for a cache left behind by another player.

 It’s basically Pokemon GO, but with actual items to find.

 There are caches hidden all over the island, in every single district.
-All you have to do is download the geocaching app, create an account, input your address and check out the list of all the caches in your area.
+All you have to do is download the Geocaching app from the Apple App Store or Google Play Store, create an account, input your address and check out the list of all the caches in your area.

 Use Google Earth or some other GPS device to find the location of the cache, and then leave your house and go find it.
 You often have to solve a riddle or decipher a clue in order to find a cache.